1958 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1958 DCAM Wheat Penny Value

-The fields were then carefully polished to a mirror finish, leaving the raised design with its frosted texture.
-Because the frosting eroded after only a few dozen strikes, true DCAM pieces could only be produced at the very start of a die’s life.
+This effect came from a specialized acid treatment process, where dies were bathed in a solution of 95% alcohol and 5% nitric acid to create a delicate frost on the raised design.
+The fields were then carefully polished to a mirror finish.
+Because this frosting eroded after only a few dozen strikes, true DCAM pieces could only come from the very beginning of a die’s life.

 1958 DCAM Wheat Penny Price/Grade Chart